GeorgeTegos/my_cc_notes/week_12/day_4/springAPI.md

 Repositories should always be Interface
 ______________________________

-//JpaRepository is kinda like a HashMap
+JpaRepository is kinda like a HashMap

 Repository